Heuluck/Heuluck/README.md

 ### Hi there 👋 I'm Heuluck from NanChang University
-- 🔭 I’m currently working on several front-end projects with React or VanillaJS, also learning Vue3 and Express.js
+- 🔭 I’m currently working on several front-end projects with React or Taro
-- 📚 I'm learning React by myself and also learning Java & C++ at school
+- 📚 I'm learning React, Vue3 and Express.js by myself, and also learning Java & C++ at school
 - 🐾 Fond of Furry culture, join some furry cons from time to time
 - 📫 How to reach me: Simply sending e-mails to heuluck@outlook.com
 #### I am also an NCUHOMER working for NCUHOME